-Formula Female, in association with Sport Ireland, Team Ireland and Motorsport Ireland will introduce the Go Girl's Karting initiative.
+Formula Female, in association with Motorsport Ireland, Sport Ireland, and Cjj Motorsports are delighted to introduce the Go Girls Karting & STEM initiative.

 Schools all across Ireland will be invited to take part as we introduce Motorsport to young females via STEM education.